-This assessment of the condition and valuation of the Other Structures and Land assets has recently been conducted by a registered valuer, and the revised asset data has been included in the 2022 Long-Term Financial Plan.
+This assessment of the condition and valuation of the Other Structures and Land assets has recently been conducted by a registered valuer, and the revised asset data has been included in the 2017 Long-Term Financial Plan.

-The review further identified that Council has an implemented formal regular inspection program for active recreation facilities (playgrounds), but at present Council only inspects passive Recreational Facilities asset conditions on a reactive basis or through customer requests.
-A regular inspection of passive areas will be completed as part of Council's Asset Management Improvement Plan, and the inspection schedules will be imported into the corporate asset management systems by 30 June 2023.
+The review further identified a need for Council to implement and maintain a formal regular inspection program, as at present Council inspects Recreational Facilities asset conditions on a reactive basis or through customer requests.
+This will be completed as part of Council's Asset Management Improvement Plan, and the data will be imported into the corporate asset management systems by 30 June 2021.